mebasoglu/ntp-configure/README.md

 ### Usage

-1. Clone this repository or download the script (ntp-config.sh) to your local machine.
+1. Clone this repository or download the script (ntp-configure.sh) to your local machine.

 2. Open a terminal and navigate to the directory containing the script.